-You can deploy additional drivers in a variety of ways using: WebLogic Server Administration Console, Oracle Enterprise Manager, WLST commands, and through the Oracle Fusion Middleware Configuration Wizard.
+You can deploy additional drivers in a variety of ways using: WLST commands (recommended), Oracle Enterprise Manager, and through the Oracle Fusion Middleware Configuration Wizard.

 Note: To deploy two or more driver instances of a particular driver EAR, you must use the custom deployment plan templates available at \$ORACLE_HOME/communications/plans.
-See Using Oracle Enterprise Manager to Deploy Drivers for instructions on deploying drivers using Oracle Enterprise Manager.
+Deploying drivers using WLST commands is recommended because these commands automatically modify your Deployment Plans for you; using other methods requires you to manually modify your Deployment Plans.

-26.1.1 Using WebLogic Server Administration Console
+29.1.1 Deploy Drivers Using WLST Commands